Elizabeth Mitchell: Career

 In 2016, Mitchell starred as U.S. senator Charlene "Charlie" Roan in the science-fiction horror film The Purge: Election Year.
 Also that year, it was announced Mitchell would join the main cast of the Freeform supernatural horror series Dead of Summer, portraying Deb Carpenter.
 The series ended after one season.

 In 2018, Mitchell played Anna Volovodov on season three of The Expanse.
 She made a cameo in the third episode of the final season of the series in 2021.

 Also in 2021, she appeared in the film Queen Bees and the second season of the Netflix series Outer Banks.

 In 2022, she joined FBI: International in the recurring role of Angela Cassidy, a government agent and the long-missing mother of main character Scott Forrester.

 Personal life

 While filming The Linda McCartney Story in 2000, Mitchell and co-star Gary Bakewell began dating and later became engaged, but the relationship ended in 2002.

 Mitchell married improvisation actor Chris Soldevilla in 2004.
-The two live together on Bainbridge Island, Washington, with their son, who was born in 2005.
+The two lived together on Bainbridge Island, Washington, with their son, who was born in 2005.
+They divorced in 2013.